Citrous17/Physicians-And-Mentors/README.md

 ## (IN CONTAINER BASH) To locally host app, make a rails server with the command:
 '''
 rails s -b 0.0.0.0
 '''

-## (IN CONTAINER BASH) To apply database changes, run:
-'''
-db:migrate
-'''